LTPPPP/BrainStormEra-v2/README.md

    </a>
 </p>
   <p>🌟 <strong>If this project helps your learning journey, please give us a star!</strong> 🌟</p>
-  <p>Built with ❤️ by Computer Science Students | Powered by .NET 6.0 & Modern Web Technologies</p>
+  <p>Built with ❤️ by Computer Science Students | Powered by .NET 6.0, Python FastAPI & Modern AI Technologies</p>
 </div>